ashabharti/loan-prediction-comparative-study/README.md

 "Comparative study of multiple machine learning models for predicting loan approval, including data preprocessing, model evaluation, visualization, and interactive applicant prediction."

 ## Project Overview
-This project demonstrates a **comparative study of multiple machine learning models** for predicting loan approval.
-It includes data preprocessing, model training, evaluation, and interactive prediction for new applicants.

 The project compares **five ML algorithms**:
 - Logistic Regression